oVirt/ovirt-site/source/feature/engine/sr-iov.html.md

     -   passthrough property cannot be changed on edit profile if the profile is attached to a vNic.
     -   port-mirroring is not enabled on passthrough profile.
     -   QoS is not enabled on passthrough profile.
-    -   the profile cannot be marked as 'passthrough' if the network has 'host network qos' defined.
+    -   the profile cannot be marked as 'passthrough' if it has 'vm network qos' defined.

 ##### add/update network on cluster